On December 6th 2013, the Sustainable Food Trust convened an international conference on the theme of 'True Cost Accounting in Food and Farming'.

 Chief Executive, Triodos Bank, Netherlands

 Founder, Environmental Health Sciences, USA

 Chief Executive, SEKEM, Egypt

 Director General, Bioversity International, Rome

 Chief Executive, RSPB, England

-Four speakers discuss the urgent need for change in our food systems
+Leaders in the fields of farming, public policy, business and finance, discuss the urgent need for change to our current food systems

 Challenges and benefits of true cost accounting in real world scenarios

 Can nature friendly food systems be productive and profitable?